raypallavi/BNP-Computations/README.md

-# Efficient Bayesian shape-constrained function estimation
+# Efficient Bayesian shape-restricted function estimation with constrained Gaussian process priors

 R codes and function files for implementing the simulations and real data analysis addressed in the paper.